vibe-io/cdk-extensions/src/glue-tables/README.md

 - `regionname`
 - `day`

-Projection is enabled for the expected `mm/dd/yyyy` log format.
+Projection is enabled and configured for the expected `yyyy/MM/dd` log format.

 ### Athena Queries
 Creates Athena Queries using the **cdk-extensions/athena** module.